Table of Contents

 DROP TABLE IF EXISTS team, assists, steals;

-Note: We used IF EXISTS before the table names so that we don’t receive an error if we try to reference a table name that doesn’t exist in the database.
+Note: We used IF EXISTS before the table names so that we do not receive an error if we try to reference a table name that doesn’t exist in the database.
+This ensures that the drop operation proceeds smoothly for any tables that are present, making the script safer and more reliable.

 Example: How to Drop Multiple Tables in MySQL